 An EPLF member outside Asmara, 1979.

-Ex-revolutionaries in Eritrea are often characterised as great drinkers, good talkers and terrible diplomats.
+Ex-revolutionaries in Eritrea are often characterized as great drinkers, good talkers, and terrible diplomats.
 They grew up fighting in a revolutionary struggle, and the intricacies of international diplomacy were not for them.
 Paranoid and wary of showing weakness, they have punished innocent people for their own failings.